How to Pass UGC NET Law in First Attempt (2026) – Smart Study Plan, Tips & Expert Guide

 4. Practice Mock Tests Seriously

-- Time management
+- Improved time management

-- Question selection
+- Better question selection skills

 Attempt: